ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/ml-perf/_review.md

             - "No"
         correct_answer: 1
         explanation: >
-            Yes, different backends are supported.
-Such as tensorflow, onnxruntime, pytorch and tflite
+            Yes, different backends such as TensorFlow, ONNX Runtime, PyTorch and TFLite are supported.

     - questions:
         question: >